Other Key Personnel

 Gradu’s distinguished career includes being the recipient of the 2008 Edward Cole Award for Automotive Innovation, the 2005 Forest McFarland Award and the SAE-Timken Howard Simpson Innovation Award from the Society of Automotive Engineers (SAE).
 Gradu was appointed SAE Fellow in 2011.
 He served as Vice President of SAE International - Automotive Sector from 2010 to 2012.

 Gradu was listed among the 50 most influential automotive executives in 2012 by Motor Trend, and credited with the revival of the rear-wheel-drive automotive platforms through the introduction of the novel and fuel efficient transmission solutions.

 He was awarded 56 patents on mechatronic automotive systems, published over 40 papers and held seminars or offered presentations at IEEE, SAE, TOPTEC, VDI and IFToMM events.

-Gradu holds a Doctorate in Mechanical Engineering from the University of Stuttgart, Germany and a Master of Science in Mechanical Engineering from the Polytechnic Institute of Bucharest.
+Gradu holds a Doctorate in Mechanical Engineering from the University of Stuttgart, Germany and a Master’s degree in Mechanical Engineering from the Polytechnic Institute of Bucharest.

 He enjoys classic car driving and restoration, travel and outdoor recreation, including mountain biking, skiing and kiteboarding.